🔼The name Sachia: Summary

 Note that the word שביה means captive, and that the name Shobia doesn't necessarily contain the appellative יה

-The name Sachia could mean Cover Of Yahweh, or something to that extent.
+The name Sachia could be construed to mean Cover Of Yah, or something to that extent.
 For inexplicable reasons, NOBSE Study Bible Name List translates our name with Fame Of Yahweh.
 Perhaps NOBSE is familiar with a similar name in another language that means that, but no member of a Hebrew audience would figure such.

 Alfred Jones (Dictionary of Old Testament Proper Names) believes that Sachia is an adaptation of Shobia and translates the latter with Captive Of The Lord.